-Before entitlement is given, the Employer must ensure that IR(ME)R Operators have successfully completed training, including theoretical knowledge and practical experience relevant to the Operator's particular functions and area of practice, as detailed in $IR(ME)R^{1,2}$ Schedule 3.
+Before entitlement is given, the Employer must ensure that IR(ME)R Operators have successfully completed training, including (as a minimum) theoretical knowledge and practical experience relevant to the Operator's particular functions and area of practice, as detailed in IR(ME)R Schedule 3.
 Areas of training need only reflect the tasks that the duty holder will undertake.
-The subject areas detailed in Table 1 of $IR(ME)R^{1,2}$ Schedule 3 that are relevant to the IR(ME)R Operator's role should be covered in adequate breadth and depth so that the individual may function optimally in their role.
-Table 2 of $IR(ME)R^{1,2}$ Schedule 3 details areas of knowledge and training relevant to specific areas of practice (diagnostic radiography, radiotherapy and nuclear medicine).
+The subject areas detailed in Table 1 of IR(ME)R Schedule 3 that are relevant to the IR(ME)R Operator's role should be covered in adequate breadth and depth so that the individual may function optimally in their role.
+Table 2 of IR(ME)R Schedule 3 details specific areas of knowledge and training relevant to specific areas of practice (diagnostic radiography, radiotherapy and nuclear medicine).

-Successful completion of pre-registration radiography/trainee AP education and training, approved by the College of Radiographers, will provide evidence of adequate training as stipulated in $IR(ME)R^{1,2}$ Regulation 17 (2).
-In addition to this, $IR(ME)R^{1,2}$ Regulation 6 (3)(b) specifies a requirement for continuing education and training after qualification, particularly in relation to new techniques.
+Successful completion of pre-registration radiography education and training approved by the College of Radiographers will provide evidence of adequate training as stipulated in IR(ME)R Regulation 17 (2).
+In addition to this, IR(ME)R Regulation 6 (3) (b) specifies a requirement for continuing education and training after qualification, particularly in relation to new techniques.
 This should form part of an ongoing continuing professional development (CPD) plan and relate to an individual's scope of practice.

-$IR(ME)R^{1,2}$ Regulation 14 is now more specific in the need to involve an MPE, stating a requirement for the MPE to contribute to the optimisation of radiation protection of patients and other individuals subject to exposures, including the application and use of DRLs $(IR(ME)R^{1,2}$ Regulation 14 (3)(a)).
+IR(ME)R Regulation 14 is more specific in the need to involve an MPE, stating a requirement for the MPE to contribute to the optimisation of radiation protection of patients and other individuals subject to exposures, including the application and use of diagnostic and dose reference levels (DRLs) (IR(ME)R Regulation 14 (3) (a)).
 In house training programmes, study days, CPD, and Continuing Medical Education (CME) sessions are all opportunities to involve the MPE in raising awareness and improving the IR(ME)R Operator's optimisation skills and use of DRLs.
-This knowledge and the associated skills are necessary to ensure radiographers and APs are competent and confident in their conversations with patients, and in their delivery of consistent benefit and risk information.
+This knowledge and the associated skills are necessary to ensure radiographers and assistant practitioners (APs) are competent and confident in their conversations with patients, and in their delivery of consistent benefit and risk information.

-Patients may ask about the dose to be delivered during an examination or treatment and want to know how it compares with the "average".
-It is important that radiographers and APs provide consistent responses and have an awareness of local and national diagnostic reference levels (DRLs)/dose reference levels (DRLs in radiotherapy).
-Public Health England (PHE) have published dose comparisons with a simple explanation of why the millisievert unit (mSv) is used to measure radiation dose.10
+Patients may ask about the dose to be delivered during an examination or treatment and want to know how it compares with the 'average'.
+It is important that radiographers and APs provide consistent responses and have an awareness of local and national diagnostic reference levels and dose reference levels.
+UK Health Security Agency (UKHSA) have comparisons that explain why the millisievert unit (mSv) is used to measure radiation dose12.

-Insufficiently skilled practitioners or their inappropriate use of technology may contribute to an individual being at increased risk from medical or non-medical exposure.
+Insufficiently skilled practitioners or their inappropriate use of technology may contribute to an individual being at increased risk from medical or non-medical exposure8.
 Adequate information should assure service users of the governance processes in place for their safety.
 Training records should include the nature of the training and the date completed.
-This is especially pertinent as and when new technologies are implemented. $IR(ME)R^{1,2}$ Regulation 17.(4) requires the training records of all Practitioners and Operators engaged by the employer for carrying out any exposures or any practical aspect of such exposures be available for inspection.
+This is especially pertinent as and when new technologies are implemented.
+IR(ME)R Regulation 17 (4) requires the training records of all Practitioners and Operators engaged by the Employer for carrying out any exposures or any practical aspect of such exposures be available for inspection.
 It is important to note that this applies to both registered and non-registered healthcare staff and is irrespective of professional background.

-2.3 Practical Advice for Communicating Radiation Risks
+2.3 Practical advice for communicating radiation risks